ampproject/amphtml/extensions/amp-timeago/1.0/README.md

 ##### `placeholder`

-`placeholder` props displays the fallback text that will be replaced with the calculated timestamp.
+Add the `placeholder` props to display the fallback text.
+The calculated timestamp will replace the placeholder text once ready.